Foxmaner/GokartBookingSystem/README.md

 # GokartBookingSystem
-The goal is to create a Electron app with the same functionality as "gokartBooking" but as an offline application.
+The goal is to create a Electron app with the same functionality as "gokartBooking" but as an offline application using Electron.